-The first-ever head coach of the Georgia Gwinnett College softball program, Kat Ihlenburg has developed the Grizzlies into a championship squad built upon toughness, character and a devotion to its community.
+The first head coach of the Georgia Gwinnett College softball program, Kat Ihlenburg has developed the Grizzlies into a championship squad built upon toughness, character and a devotion to its community.

-Named head coach at GGC on February 1, 2012, Ihlenburg has already led the Grizzlies to an Association of Independent Institutions (A.I.I.) tournament championship, a trip to the National Association of Intercollegiate Athletics (NAIA) national tournament, and recognition as the NAIA Champions of Character team award winner.
-Through three full seasons, the Grizzly softball program has totaled a 94-52-1 (.639) record and is coming off back-to-back 30-plus-win seasons entering 2016.
+Ihlenburg led the program to its first NAIA World Series appearance in 2018 in just its sixth season.
+She has led the Grizzlies to three Association of Independent Institutions (A.I.I.) tournament championships, four trips to the National Association of Intercollegiate Athletics (NAIA) national tournament, and recognition as the NAIA Champions of Character team award winner.
+She has totaled a 286-102-2 (.736) record and recorded back-to-back 50-win seasons in 2018 and 2017.

-Ihlenburg brought eight years of previous collegiate softball coaching experience to her position at Georgia Gwinnett College.
+Ihlenburg brought eight years of previous collegiate softball coaching experience to GGC.